pimoroni/unicorn-hat-hd/examples/show_my_ip/README.md

 # Show My Ip

-This is a useful service that will display your current IP address (from your Wifi connection, and not your Ethernet port) every 10 seconds.
+This is a useful service that will display your current IP address (either from your Wifi connection, or your Ethernet port) every 10 seconds.

 To install it run: